alif-munim/rye-connect/README.md

 npm i express mongoose bcryptjs express-validator jsonwebtoken config request gravatar
 ```

-- **express**

-  A framework for Node.js.
+- **express**: a framework for Node.js.
 Minimal tools for handling HTTP request and response.

-- **mongoose**

-  An Object Data Modeling (ODM) for MongoDB and Node.js.
+- **mongoose**: an Object Data Modeling (ODM) for MongoDB and Node.js.
 Used to create document schemas and model data.

 - **bcryptjs**